honzabrecka/karma-reporter/README.md

 `[karma-reporter "0.1.0-SNAPSHOT"]`

-To be able to execute your tests with Karma, you have to install [karma-cljs-test](https://github.com/honzabrecka/karma-cljs-test).
+To be able to execute your clojurescript tests with Karma, you have to install [karma-cljs-test](https://github.com/honzabrecka/karma-cljs-test).

 ## Configuration